 One of the areas of the new lease standard that has not received that much attention is executory costs.
 However, as lessees consummate new leases that must be transitioned into the new standard, this is an area that should not be overlooked.

-The accounting for executory costs under the new lease standard is more complicated than has been the case under previous generally accepted accounting standards.
-Now is the time to consider these requirements as new lease contracts are negotiated.
+Final Thoughts The accounting for executory costs under the new lease standard is more complicated than has been the case under previous generally accepted accounting standards.